traximuser20/Excel_Accounting/README.md

 Here's a breakdown of the key components in this project:

+- **`files/`** 📁
+  - This directory contains all the Excel workbooks.
   - **`MasterWorkbook.xlsx`** 📖
     - The heart of the project!
 This is the main workbook that likely ties everything together.
 It may contain control dashboards, summary reports, and buttons to trigger VBA macros.
   - **`Ledgers.xlsx`** 💰
     - A dedicated workbook for managing financial ledgers.
 This could include records of transactions, accounts payable/receivable, and other financial data.
   - **`August 2025.xlsx`** 📅
     - An example of a monthly data workbook.
 This format is likely used for periodic reporting and data analysis.

 - **`Code/`** 📁
   - This directory contains the raw VBA source code.
 This allows for version control and easy sharing of the macros that power the automation.
     - `Module1.bas`, `Module2.bas`, ... : General purpose VBA procedures and functions.
     - `Sheet1.cls`: VBA code specifically for events and logic on a particular worksheet.

+- **`assets/`** 🖼️
+  - This directory contains assets for the project, like images for the README.

 ---